MontrealCorpusTools/PolyglotDB/docs/source/tutorial_custom_script.rst

 This tutorial shows an example of applying a custom Praat script to make phonetic measures on an (already imported/enriched) PolyglotDB corpus.
 We use the corpus from Tutorials 1-3, and apply a Praat script to extract spectral measures for `voice quality`_ analysis, including H1-H2, H1-A1, H1-A2, and H1-A3.
+A time trajectory for each spectral measure is extracted for each vowel token.

 The complete Python script for Tutorial  is available here: `tutorial scripts`_.